Efficiency wage: Shirking

-The shirking model does not predict (counterfactually) that the bulk of the unemployed at any one time are those who are fired for shirking, because if the threat associated with being fired is effective, little or no shirking and sacking will occur.
-Instead the unemployed will consist of a (rotating) pool of individuals who have quit for personal reasons, are new entrants to the labour market, or who have been laid off for other reasons.
-Pareto optimality, with costly monitoring, will entail some unemployment, since unemployment plays a socially valuable role in creating work incentives.
-But the equilibrium unemployment rate will not be Pareto optimal, since firms do not take into account the social cost of the unemployment they helped to create.
+The shirking model does not predict that the bulk of the unemployed at any one time are those fired for shirking, because if the threat associated with being fired is effective, little or no shirking and sacking will occur.
+Instead, the unemployed will consist of a rotating pool of individuals who have quit for personal reasons, are new entrants to the labour market, or have been laid off for other reasons.
+Pareto optimality, with costly monitoring, will entail some unemployment since unemployment plays a socially valuable role in creating work incentives.
+But the equilibrium unemployment rate will not be Pareto optimal since firms do not consider the social cost of the unemployment they helped to create.

-One criticism of this and other flavours of the efficiency wage hypothesis is that more sophisticated employment contracts can under certain conditions reduce or eliminate involuntary unemployment.
-Lazear (1979, 1981) demonstrates the use of seniority wages to solve the incentive problem, where initially workers are paid less than their marginal productivity, and as they work effectively over time within the firm, earnings increase until they exceed marginal productivity.
+One criticism of the efficiency wage hypothesis is that more sophisticated employment contracts can, under certain conditions, reduce or eliminate involuntary unemployment.
+The use of seniority wages to solve the incentive problem, where initially, workers are paid less than their marginal productivity, and as they work effectively over time within the firm, earnings increase until they exceed marginal productivity.
 The upward tilt in the age-earnings profile here provides the incentive to avoid shirking, and the present value of wages can fall to the market-clearing level, eliminating involuntary unemployment.
-Lazear and Moore (1984) find that the slope of earnings profiles is significantly affected by incentives.
+The slope of earnings profiles is significantly affected by incentives.

-However, a significant criticism is that moral hazard would be shifted to employers, since they are responsible for monitoring the worker's effort.
+However, a significant criticism is that moral hazard would be shifted to employers responsible for monitoring the worker's efforts.
 Employers do not want employees to be lazy.
 Employers want employees to be able to do more work while getting their reserved wages.
 Obvious incentives would exist for firms to declare shirking when it has not taken place.
-In the Lazear model, firms have obvious incentives to fire older workers (paid above marginal product) and hire new cheaper workers, creating a credibility problem.
-The seriousness of this employer moral hazard depends on the extent to which effort can be monitored by outside auditors, so that firms cannot cheat, although reputation effects (e.g. Lazear 1981) may be able to do the same job.
+In the Lazear model, firms have apparent incentives to fire older workers (paid above marginal product) and hire new cheaper workers, creating a credibility problem.
+The seriousness of this employer moral hazard depends on how much effort can be monitored by outside auditors, so that firms cannot cheat.
+However, reputation effects (e.g. Lazear 1981) may be able to do the same job.